-At the beginning of the performance cycle, for each Executive Board member the Personnel Committee sets an individual grant in euros.
+At the beginning of the performance cycle, the Personnel Committee defines an individual grant in euros for each Executive Board member.
 This grant is then divided by the definitive reference share price at the beginning of the performance cycle, resulting in the number of MSUs they could be eligible to receive.
 The final number of MSUs that are actually allocated to the Executive Board members after the performance cycle has expired depends on the development of three weighted key performance indicators over the three-year performance cycle:

-a) the performance of the share price of Merck KGaA, Darmstadt, Germany, compared with the performance of the DAX[®] with a weighting of 50%, b) EBITDA pre margin, as a proportion of a defined target value with a weighting of 25%, and c) the organic sales growth of the Group as a proportion of a defined target value with a weighting of 25%.
+- a) the performance of the share price of Merck KGaA, Darmstadt, Germany, compared with the performance of the DAX $^{\rm @}$ with a weighting of 50% - \bullet b) the EBITDA pre margin, as a proportion of a defined target value with a weighting of 25% - c) the organic sales growth of the Group as a proportion of a defined target value with a weighting of 25%

 The Long-Term Incentive Plan of Merck KGaA, Darmstadt, Germany, thus links two key performance indicators derived from the strategy with an external, relative key performance indicator.
-On the one hand, this creates an incentive to achieve strategic objectives.
+In light of our diversified business, the comparison of the share price performance of of Merck KGaA, Darmstadt, Germany, with the DAX[®] as an external, relative key performance indicator is more suitable than a comparison with an individual industry-specific index, as well as being more independent than a comparison with a defined peer group of companies.
+On the one hand, the performance indicators create an incentive to achieve strategic objectives.
 On the other hand, the strong share price orientation takes into account the company's long-term development prospects and the expectations of our shareholders.
 To prevent distortions as a result of exceptional factors as well as to directly reflect the performance of the Executive Board members, the EBITDA pre margin is used.

 Depending on the performance of the key performance indicators, after the three-year performance cycle, between 0% and 150% of the provisionally promised MSUs are finally allocated.
 The value of these MSUs is paid out to the Executive Board in the year after the three-year performance cycle has ended.
 For this, the final allocated number of MSUs is multiplied by the definitive reference share price at the end of the performance cycle.
 The maximum increase in the share price is limited to 200% of the reference price at the beginning of the performance cycle, thus limiting participation in external effects that contribute to share price increases.
 Apart from setting a limit on the final number of allocated MSUs and on the applicable share price increase, the overall Long-Term Incentive Plan of Merck KGaA, Darmstadt, Germany, payment is limited to 250% of the individual grant.
-If targets are clearly missed, it is also possible that absolutely no payment is made from the Long-Term Incentive Plan of Merck KGaA, Darmstadt, Germany, Darmstadt, Germany (0%).
+If targets are clearly missed, it is also possible that absolutely no payment is made from the Long-Term Incentive Plan of Merck KGaA, Darmstadt, Germany (0%).